Report · Politics

 Reading

 In a Verasight survey of 1,000 U.S. adults conducted July 14 to 24, 2025, 51% of Americans opposed allowing some states to secede from the United States if political compromise fails.
-Including 29% who strongly oppose, 16% who oppose, and 7% who slightly oppose.
+This includes 29% who strongly oppose, 16% who oppose, and 7% who slightly oppose.

 About a quarter supported the idea (25%), with 12% who slightly support, 6% who support, and 7% who strongly support.
 Another 24% were neutral.